openvinotoolkit/model_server/docs/performance_tuning.md

 `--plugin_config '{"NUM_STREAMS": "24"}'`

+## Disabling CPU pinning

+By default, OpenVINO Model Server will enable CPU threads pinning for better performance.
+User also can use plugin config to switch it off.
+Disable threads pinning might be beneficial in complex applications with several workloads executed in parallel.

+`--plugin_config '{"ENABLE_CPU_PINNING": false}'`

 ## Input data in REST API calls

 While using REST API, you can adjust the data format to optimize the communication and deserialization from json format.
 Here are some tips to effectively use REST interface when working with OpenVINO Model Server: